moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 You can access your applications logs in Cloud platform by following the the CP guidance [Accessing Application Log Data](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/logging-an-app/access-logs.html#accessing-application-log-data)

+#### Kibana on Cloud Platform

-There are some extra notes below to get you work with kibana service on Cloud platform seasier
+Below are some notes to aid you in working with the Kibana service, on Cloud Platform.

 All logs from deployed apps can be viewed in [Kibana](https://kibana.cloud-platform.service.justice.gov.uk/_plugin/kibana/app/discove).